manoharganta256/MyTwitterHandler/README.md

-# SimpleRTAppAPI
+# MyTwitterHandler
-Simple application that allows to easily retweet relevant content with Push notifications
+Simple application that allows get all the tweets on a particular hashtag and retweet and like particular tweet